 Biographies

-New Zealand Institute of International Affairs Whare Tawāhi-a-mahi i Aotearoa is governed by a Board elected by its members.
+New Zealand Institute of International Affairs Whare Tawāhi-a-mahi i Aotearoa is governed by an eight-person national Board, seven of whom are elected by its members and an appointee from the Ministry of Foreign Affairs and Trade.
 The Board comprises skilled experts in international affairs, academia, finance and governance.
-The 2023-2024 Board is made up as follows:

 Karim Dickie

-Karim Dickie is a Wellington-based public servant and the current Chair of the New Zealand Institute of International Affairs’ Wellington Branch.
-He first joined the Institute in 2011 as a student and has served on the Wellington committee for the past six years.
-In 2023 he will complete a three-year term as Chair.
-In addition to the New Zealand Institute of International Affairs, he is the Vice President of the United Nations Association of New Zealand, the Executive Director of the Caribbean Council (NZ) and a Board member of Commonwealth Youth New Zealand.
-From 2016 to 2017 he served as the Executive Secretary and Protocol Assistant to the Ambassador of the Democratic Republic of Timor-Leste to New Zealand, and from 2015 to 2019 he was attached to Radio New Zealand (RNZ).
+Karim Dickie is a Wellington-based public servant and a former Chair of the New Zealand Institute of International Affairs’ Wellington Branch.
+He is the Executive Director of the Caribbean Council (NZ), an organisation with a focus on promoting diplomatic, cultural and economic relations between New Zealand and the Caribbean, and a Board Member of the Royal Commonwealth Society in Wellington.
+In June 2025 he completed serving two terms as the National President of the United Nations Association of New Zealand.
+He has worked across a range of Government departments and was the Executive Secretary and Protocol Assistant to the Ambassador of the Democratic Republic of Timor-Leste to New Zealand from 2016 to 2017.
 Karim studied at Victoria University of Wellington and Massey University, graduating from the former with a Bachelor of Arts degree.

 Andrew Wierzbicki